-Mike Lazusky serves as the director of adult professional and graduate programs at Olivet College.
+Mike Lazusky serves as the director of adult professional and graduate admissions at Olivet College.
 In his role, Mike supports the College’s RN-BSN Program, Master of Business Administration in Insurance and Criminal Justice Professional Degree Completion Program.

 Mike has an extensive background in higher education, specializing in the areas of admissions, teaching, coaching and sports administration.
 He has served Olivet College for five years, including roles as adjunct instructor, assistant football coach and special teams coordinator, and associate director of athletics.
 Mike has experience working with a wide array of students, from teaching adult students online to coaching traditional undergraduate students.
 He especially enjoys helping nontraditional students in their pursuit of higher education, understanding their unique needs and goals.